 "How will we make money off this?" may be the right question at a time in the future, but it's nearly impossible to answer when exploring the merits of a product idea that serves a new product category.
 The answers can only be, "I don't know," or a confident, yet unsubstantiated explanation of a business model.
 Both answers are harmful.
 The first sets the stage for a blanket denial.
 The second is a path to disappointment, when the product is expected to succeed, but results in probable failure.
 Outside the scope of this article, there are much better questions to ask early when evaluating the merits of a new product category.

-Operational IT organizations will invest in product categories, when the likelihood of success has a high degree of certainly.
+Operational IT organizations will invest in product categories, when the likelihood of success has a high degree of certainty.
 This yields multiple effects:

 - Infrequent investments